open-sauced/maintainer-intro-course/how-to-setup-your-project.md

 # How to Setup Your Open Source Project

 There are many things to consider when setting up your open source project.
-In this portion of the guide, we will walk through the key components every project needs to succeed.
+In this portion of the course, we will walk through the key components every project needs to succeed.

 ## Detailed README

-A README file contains an introduction to what your open source project is all about.
+A README file contains an introduction to your open source project.
 A good README should be clear, concise, up-to-date, and detailed.
 This file is located in your root directory and serves as the first impression for your contributors.

 Here are some things to consider inside your README: